karllhughes/learn/_posts/2020-10-09-javascript-blogs.md

 ### 19. **[Dev](https://dev.to/)**

 [Dev.to](http://dev.to/) is an open-source social network for computer programming.
 Posts are crowd-sourced an updated in real-time, providing a huge centralized source of new content that you can also post a response to.
 Many of the articles are simple, short-form posts, but the majority of posts maintain a high standard of technical mastery.
 With any community blog, the diverse community means diverse writing quality and style.[ Dev.to](http://dev.to/) is no exception, but the blog's standard is higher than expected.
 Posts are aesthetically pleasing and refined enough to prevent grammar mistakes.
-Crowdsourced posts are published all day every day.
+Crowdsourced developer blog posts are published all day every day.

 * Writing Quality - 4
 * Consistency -  5